 What are the starting points?

-The four basic points of entry for Landmark students:
+The three basic points of entry for Landmark students:

-- Language Intensive Curriculum (LIC), a non-credit path for students with significant difficulties in reading and writing; combines direct instruction in language skills with the use of technology
+- Language Intensive Curriculum (LIC) is a non-credit path for students with significant difficulties in reading and writing, combining direct instruction in language skills with the use of technology.

 Read more about these Points of Entry.

-Our programs are fully accredited by the New England Association of Schools and Colleges and our curriculum is as rigorous as any other institution of higher learning.
+Our programs are fully accredited by the New England Association of Schools and Colleges (NEASC).

-Can my child earn a degree at Landmark?
+What degrees can my child earn at Landmark?

-What percentage of Landmark students go on to a four-year school?
+What percentage of Landmark College students go on to a four-year school?